-iPhone, iPad, and iPod touch users moving from older versions of iOS will see an even larger download size because the features and fixes from the updates you skipped are baked into iOS 12.2.
+If you’re moving from an older version of iOS, you will see a larger download size because the features and fixes from the updates you skipped are baked into your version of iOS 12.3.2 or iOS 12.3.1.

-Those of you dealing with issues on iOS 11, iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, iOS 12.1.3 or iOS 12.1.4, iOS 12.2, or iOS 12.3 could see a huge turnaround after installing iOS 12.2.
-While some of you will see a boost, others will run into bugs and performance issues.
+Those of you dealing with issues on iOS 11, iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, iOS 12.1.3, iOS 12.1.4, iOS 12.2, or iOS 12.3 could see a huge turnaround after installing iOS 12.3.2 or iOS 12.3.1.

-Install iOS 12.2 for Better Security
+Install iOS 12.3.1 for Better Security

 If you're on the fence, here's one of the best reasons to install iOS 12.3.2 if you own an iPhone 8 Plus or iOS 12.3.1 if you own another device.

-If you skipped previous versions of iOS 12 and you value your device's security, you'll want to download iOS 12.3.2/iOS 12.3.1 in the near future because it comes with new security patches.
+If you skipped previous versions of iOS 12 and you value your device's security, you'll want to download iOS 12.3.2/iOS 12.3.1 in the near future because it could bring important security patches for your device.

-Apple lists a whopping 41 security patches in its iOS 12.2 security change log.
-You can read more about the patches over on the company's website.
+iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch in March.
+You can read more about the iOS 12.2's patches over on the company's website.

 If you skipped iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.

 If you skipped iOS 12.1.3, you get some additional patches with your version of iOS 12.3.2/iOS 12.3.1.
 Again, they're baked into your upgrade.

 Apple lists a grand total of 23 patches on board iOS 12.1.3 and you can read about all of them over on Apple's website.

-If you skipped iOS 12.1.1, you'll probably want to install the iOS 12.3.2/iOS 12.3.1 update on your iPhone, iPad, or iPod touch today.
+If you skipped iOS 12.1.1, you'll want to install the iOS 12.3.2/iOS 12.3.1 update on your iPhone, iPad, or iPod touch today.

 The iOS 12.1.1 update brought 17 patches for potential security exploits.
 They'll will help protect your phone.
 You can read about them here.

 If you skipped iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.3.2/iOS 12.3.1.
 If you skipped iOS 12.0.1, your iOS 12.3.2/iOS 12.3.1 update brings two additional patches.
 Both patches are for potential lock screen exploits.

 If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.3.2/iOS 12.3.1 update comes with a longer list of security updates.